followcat/checkmate/checkmate/issues/validate_initializing_block.rst

-when component start, its initializing transition will be simulated.
+when component start, its initializing block will be simulated.

         >>> import time
         >>> import checkmate.sandbox